dougstowell/sandpit.graphql/README.md

 # sandpit.graphql - Playground for GraphQL Learning

-This is Bluesmith's reference architecture (a.k.a. `BluePrint`) for creating production ready server side node code to host your Application Programming Interface (API) layer.
-The code uses many best practices to allow you to quickly get your API up and running with minimum fuss or research.
+This is a helper guide for getting up and running with GraphQL.

 ## Libraries Used